 15 Things You Shouldn’t Eat If You’re Trying to Lose Weight

-A half-cup of granola has anywhere between 200 and 300 calories, 12 to 16 grams of sugar, 3 to 15 grams of fat (depending on low-fat options), and nearly 40 grams of carbs, according to the United States Department of Agriculture.
+A 3/4 cup of granola has about 270 calories, around 16 grams of sugar, approximately 10 grams of fat, and nearly 40 grams of carbs, according to the United States Department of Agriculture.
 Plus, granola is usually mixed with something, like yogurt or fruit, which only increases its caloric value.
 “Although you may think starting your day with a bowl of granola is the healthy thing to do, the calories can easily add up to over 600 calories, just at breakfast,” says Toby Amidor, RD, nutrition expert and author of The Greek Yogurt Kitchen.
-Try one of these healthy breakfast ideas for weight loss instead.

 Without alcohol, they’re less fattening, right?
 Yes and no. It’s true that alcohol adds calories, but so do the ingredients you’re swapping in.
-Virgin margaritas, pina coladas, and daiquiris are made with fruit juices and sometimes syrups, which have loads of calories and sugars.
-Instead, Amidor recommends sticking with alcohol—in 5 ounces of wine or a 12-ounce light beer, or relax with these alcohol-free ways to unwind.
+Virgin margaritas, pina coladas, and daiquiris are made with fruit juices and sometimes syrups, which are often loaded with calories and sugars.
+Amidor says you’d actually be better off sticking with 5 ounces of wine or a 12-ounce light beer.

 Store-bought bran muffins

-Bran muffins sound like a healthy breakfast option—with all that cholesterol-lowering oat bran, right?
-But the prepackaged ones found at the supermarket aren’t nearly as fresh or healthy as they claim, warns Amidor, and they’re almost always oversized, packing in some 300 calories—about the same as a cream-filled doughnut!
+Bran muffins sound like a healthy breakfast option—but the prepackaged muffins found at the supermarket aren’t nearly as fresh or healthy as they claim, warns Amidor.
+He says they’re almost always oversized, packing in some 300 calories—about the same as a cream-filled doughnut!
 Many are also loaded with saturated fats (butter and oil) and contain upwards of 600 grams of sodium.
 Homemade is key when you’re trying to lose weight, so why not try making your own?
-While baking definitely does take more time than going to the store, you’ll reap the benefits of all your hard work spent in the kitchen.
-Here’s a healthy bran muffin recipe you can try.
+While baking of course takes more time than going to the store, you’ll reap the benefits of all your hard work spent in the kitchen.

 Blue corn chips